 The current EU taxonomy regulation specifies criteria to identify underwriting activities that contribute to the environmental goal of climate change adaptation only.
 These criteria focus on non-life (re-)insurance contracts that cover a climate-related peril.
 In line with this regulation, we consider the Solvency II non-life lines of business "fire and other damage to property reinsurance", "marine, aviation and transport insurance" and "other motor insurance" to be taxonomy-eligible as these lines of business generally cover climate-related perils.
-The following table provides an overview of the share of the gross written premium for eligible and non-eligible non-life business for GRAG Group as of 31 December 2021.
+The following table provides an overview of the share of the gross written premium for eligible and non-eligible non-life business for GRAG Group as of 31 December 2022.

-Climate Change Adaptation - in % of total gross written
+Climate Change Adaptation - Underwriting KPIs in % of total gross written premium Non-life insurance underwriting taxonomy-eligible activities 0.0% thereof reinsured 0.0% Non-life reinsurance underwriting taxonomy-eligible activities 71.4% thereof reinsured (retrocession) 18.5% Non-life reinsurance underwriting non taxonomy-eligible activities 28.6% total Non-life activities 100% genre.com

-Underwriting KPIs premium

-Non-life insurance underwriting 0.0%

-taxonomy-eligible activities

-thereof reinsured 0.0%

-Non-life reinsurance underwriting 64.7%

-taxonomy-eligible activities 04.7 70

-thereof reinsured (retrocession) 20.6%

-Non-life reinsurance underwriting 35.3%

-non taxonomy-eligible activities 55.5%

-total Non-Life activities 100.0%